cancerit/archCompare/README.md

 # archComapre
-This tool compares a pair of data structures [ files, directoris and archives ] Provides concise information about the archive content using tools def ioned in the config file.
+This tool compares a pair of data structures [ files, directoris and archives ] Provides concise information about the archive content using tools defined in the config file.

 ## Design